Action Plan Based on the Law for Measures to Support the Development of the Next Generation

 ② When an employee (either the employee or her spouse) reports pregnancy or childbirth, the supervisor will notify the employee and confirm their intentions.

-- October 1, 2022~: Introduction of postpartum paternity leave system
+- From October 1, 2022: Introduction of postpartum paternity leave system

 (2) Cultivating a good culture